-Jeff Phillips began his appreciation for music at a young age by learning to play the violin, and a further involvement in several music ensembles, and orchestras.
-Later his interests shifted to the visual arts as he pursued a degree in the fine arts concentrating on sculpture and drawing.
+Jeff Phillips began his appreciation for music at a young age by learning to play the violin and eventually getting involved with several music ensembles and orchestras.
+Later his interests shifted to the visual arts as he pursued a degree in the fine arts, concentrating on sculpture and drawing.
 It was only a matter of time before both creative forces joined hands.

-With a focus of merging his love for music and his talent for sculpture Jeff enrolled at the Violin Making School of America in Salt Lake City.
-After graduating he worked in the Peter Prier violin shop where a focus on repair and restoration, and an exposure to many fine instruments, helped him to develop a solid foundation of visual style and acoustical control.
+With a focus of merging his love for music and his talent for sculpture, Jeff enrolled at the Violin Making School of America in Salt Lake City.
+After graduating he worked in the Peter Prier violin shop where a focus on repair and restoration and exposure to many fine instruments helped him develop a solid foundation of visual style and acoustical control.

 His instruments have won numerous awards at the Violin Society of America’s international violin making competitions, including a certificate of merit for viola, 4 silver medals for violin, viola and cello, and 6 gold medals for violin and viola.
 He just recently won an elusive double gold medal for violin at the 2014 VSA competition and can no longer compete at any further VSA competitions due to his Hors Concours status.